 Race, Gender and Age

 A frequently asked question is: “The media has labeled the event of January 6, 2021 as an insurrection attempt by white supremacists, is this a true statement based in fact?”
 Our analysis shows a diversified demographic of race, age and gender.

 Often we are asked: “What are the states with the highest arrests for J6?”
 Our analysis shows the five states with the most January 6 related arrests are Florida, Texas, Pennsylvania, New York, and California.

 Another question asked often is: “Are arrests still taking place more than a year after January 6, 2021?”
 The short answer is yes.
 Through our analysis of arrests dates we observe a steady, yet slight downward trend in the number of arrests occurring each month.

 Two of the most frequently asked questions regarding sentencing are in regards to jail time and probation length.
 Our analysis of sentencing data shows that the majority of those sentenced thus far have received no jail time and the most common probationary period is three years.

-There are approximately 145 prisoners currently held for January 6.
+There are approximately 215 prisoners currently held for January 6.
 Many have been detained for more than 800 days, pretrial.
-A prime example of the lack of due process is striking in the case of non-violent William Chrestman who has been held for more than 820 days without even a bond hearing.
+A prime example of the lack of due process is striking in the case of non-violent William Chrestman who was held for more than 820 days without even a bond hearing, subsequently accepted a plea agreement (10/16/2023) and was sentenced 1/12/2024 to 55 months in prison.
 Jake Lang, who came to Rosanne Boyland’s aid as she was dying and beaten on the steps of the Capitol building, is currently imprisoned over 865 days…and counting, pretrial.
-In comparison, in 1979 a hostile Iranian regime held, and then released, 52 American hostages for 444 days.
+In comparison, in 1979 a hostile Iranian regime held, and then released, 52 American hostages for 444 da